-117. Policy ENV5 of the Core Strategy requires that proposals for development must demonstrate that the level of flood risk associated with the site is acceptable.
+- 114. Policy ENV5 of the Core Strategy requires that proposals for development must demonstrate that the level of flood risk associated with the site is acceptable. - 115.
+Following submission of a Revised Flood Risk Assessment the Environment Agency (EA) have removed their objection, advising that the proposed development will be acceptable subject to a condition to secure measures to limit surface water run-off back to equivalent greenfield rates as detailed in the Revised Flood Risk Assessment. - 116.
+The EA also acknowledge that they recognise that sustainable drainage may be difficult to achieve on this site but ask that all options are thoroughly investigated as part of a condition to provide a detailed surface water drainage scheme.

-- 118. A Flood Risk Assessment has been submitted.
-The Environment Agency (EA) previously advised that the proposed development will be acceptable subject to a condition to secure measures to limit surface water run-off back to equivalent greenfield rates as detailed in the Revised Flood Risk Assessment. - 119.
-The EA also acknowledged that they recognise that sustainable drainage may be difficult to achieve on this site but ask that all options are thoroughly investigated as part of a condition to provide a detailed surface water drainage scheme.
-The FRA acknowledges that the final design of the gravity drainage systems and the attenuation volumes are subject to detailed design. - 120.
-The drainage information and suggested conditions would ensure that the development complies with BCCS Policy ENV5.
+117. The drainage information and suggested conditions would ensure that the development complies with BCCS Policy ENV5.